 Go to Forms > click New Opt-In Form.

-Under the Form's "Design" tab is where you'll craft its headline and description, select colors, and decide where it should appear on your site.
+Navigate to the Design tab of your form to further set up your form to add the headline, description, to select colors, and decide where it should appear on your site.

 Compose the headline and offer a description that explains why someone should opt in.